-This is due to vanishingly small low-temperature phase fluctuations in the thermodynamic limit, as presented in detail below.
-This thermodynamic limit is singular because exchanging the order of the limits in equation~\eqref{eq:SingularLimit} returns zero at finite $\beta$.
-Singular semiclassical limits analogously involving long times are commonplace in quantum chaos~\cite{Berry2001Chaos}.

-All event-chain results in Figs~\ref{fig:MagnetisationEvolution}d-f suggest, by contrast, $N$-independent symmetry-restoring timescales, consistent with zero long-time phase correlation for all finite $\beta$.
-We assume Metropolis/Brownian dynamics below unless otherwise stated.
+This is due to vanishing low-temperature phase fluctuations in the thermodynamic limit, as presented in detail below.
+This thermodynamic limit is singular because exchanging the order of the limits in Eq.~\eqref{eq:DirectionalStability} returns zero at all finite $\beta$ (we note that singular semiclassical limits analogously involving long times are commonplace in quantum chaos~\cite{Berry2001Chaos}).
+All event-chain results in Figs~\ref{fig:MagnetisationEvolution}(d)-(f) suggest, by contrast, non-divergent directional mixing timescales, consistent with zero long-time directional stability for all finite $\beta$.
+We assume local Metropolis/Brownian spin dynamics below unless otherwise stated.